mison22/billing/practice_problems.md

 ### 📋 Prompt

 **Interviewer says:**
-"Omada partners with large employers and health plans.
+"A health tech company partners with large employers and health plans.
 We need to sync member enrollment data bidirectionally with their HR systems.
 Design a service that:
 - Receives daily SFTP file drops with new enrollments (CSV, 1000-50,000 records)
 - Sends daily reports back to partners (enrollment status, program progress)
 - Handles real-time eligibility checks via REST API